 Understands the basic stages of how web projects are composed.
 Can read and understand a Work Breakdown Structure (WBS) provided by a technical lead/creative director.

-Writes especially detailed and prescient WBSes.
+Helps strategists identify parts of projects which they are not thinking about.
 Can help others refine their estimates based on past experience with various tasks, and changes in technology.
 Can independently adjust a WBS based on an unexpected change or event.

 Communicates respectfully and clearly to all stakeholders.
 Might not understand every detail of a discussion, but gathers questions and asks for clarification during and after the discussion.